1926–27 Tampa murders: Merrell household

-On May 27, 1927, 5 members of the Merrell family, including 5-week-old baby Lester Merrell, were found killed in their home on the corner of 1st Avenue and 31st Street.
-The bodies were found by 15-year-old Kenneth Merrell, coming home from a night out with friends in St. Petersburg.
-His brother Hugh, 8, was in the house unharmed; his brother, 3-year-old Buddy Merrell had been killed in the same room as him, but Hugh had fallen under his bed and was not seen by the killer.
-As investigators searched the house, the murder weapon was found in the front bedroom: an unusual hammer, identified as a railroad spike driver, leading to suspicion the perpetrator was a railroad worker.
+On May 27, 1927, five members of the Merrell family, including five-week-old baby Lester Merrell, were found killed in their home on the corner of 1st Avenue and 31st Street.
+The bodies were found by 15-year-old Kenneth Merrell, who had come home from a night out with friends in St. Petersburg.
+His brother Hugh, 8, was in the house unharmed; another of Kenneth's brothers, three-year-old Buddy Merrell, had been killed in the same room as Hugh, but Hugh had fallen under his bed and was not seen by the killer.
+As investigators searched the house, the murder weapon was found in the front bedroom: an unusual hammer, identified as a railroad spike driver, led to suspicion the perpetrator was a railroad worker.

 At 4:30 that morning, a woman driving through the neighborhood saw a man walk along the street and stop in front of the Merrell home.
-Investigators suspected this man was the killer; he actually turned out he was a workman looking for the residence of a friend who was going to drive him to work; he found the friend's house shortly after stopping in front of the Merrell's.
+Investigators suspected this man was the killer, but he actually turned out to be a workman looking for the residence of a friend who was going to drive him to work; he found the friend's house shortly after stopping in front of the Merrell's.

-The next day, two men asked a local fortune teller, Mrs. Lizzell Banta, if "they were going to get into trouble about this Merrell mess"; she initially thought they were just giving her ridiculous questions, something she regularly experienced, but called police after becoming suspicious of them.
+The next day, two men asked a local fortune teller, Mrs. Lizzell Banta, if "they were going to get into trouble about this Merrell mess"; she initially thought they were just giving her ridiculous questions, something she regularly experienced, but she called police after becoming suspicious of them.